Gavel: Agent Meets Checklist for Evaluating LLMs on Long-Context Legal Summarization: ---Evaluating Long-Context Legal Summarization

-\textbf{Residual Facts Evaluation.} While the checklist captures core case information, summaries sometimes include details beyond the 26 items.
-To evaluate this content, we first identify text segments not covered by the checklist using a two-stage matching process: first against the extracted values alone, then against their supporting sentences if unmatched.
-This avoids over-coverage, such as when supporting text for a filing date contains other legal facts.
-We then use an LLM to extract atomic facts (termed \textit{residual facts}) from these uncovered text and evaluate them using the same list-wise comparison method as in our checklist evaluation.
-The resulting $F_1$ (scaled to 0-100) is the $S_\text{residual}$.
+\textbf{Residual Facts Evaluation.} While the checklist captures core case information, we find 78\% of human summaries also include outside-checklist facts, averaging 6.8 per summary, such as case status information (e.g., ``The case is closed.'').
+However, such facts are ignored by prior evaluations \citep{yen2024helmet,ruan2025expertlongbench}.
+To evaluate them, we identify summary text not covered by checklist values or their supporting evidence, then use an LLM to extract atomic \textit{residual facts} from the uncovered text.
+We compare residual facts from model and human summaries using the same list-wise comparison method as in checklist evaluation.
+The resulting $F_1$ score is used as $S_\text{residual}$.

-\textbf{Writing Style Evaluation.} Beyond content, we measure how closely model summaries match human ones in writing style, emphasizing similarity over quality, which is subjective.
-Five aspects are rated on a 1–5 Likert scale (1 = completely different, 5 = identical).
-We average them, subtract 1, and multiply by 25 to obtain $S_{\text{style}}$ on a 0-100 scale.
-See Appendix \ref{appendix:writing_style_definitions} for definitions of each aspect.
+\textbf{Writing Style Evaluation.} Beyond factual content, we evaluate how closely model summaries match the writing style of human references.
+An LLM rates similarity across five style aspects on a 1--5 Likert scale, which we average and rescale to 0--100 as $S_{\text{style}}$.
+Definitions of the five aspects are provided in Appendix \ref{appendix:writing_style_definitions}.